awong522/AppleStoreRatings/README.md

 Hey!
 Take a look at my SQL Code about the different factors that can makes apps have good ratings.
+This dashboard could be helpful for app developers to understand the market and recieve good results.

 APPLE STORE ANALYSIS